asayers/tailsrv/README.md

 you get data onto it in the first place - for this task you'll need to use something else.
 Here are some ideas:

-- For data which should be streamed with low latency, how about `producerprog |
+* For data which should be streamed with low latency, how about `producerprog |
   ssh logserver "cat >> logfile"`?
-- For data which can be written in batches, how about writing it locally and then periodically running `rsync --append`?
+* For data which can be written in batches, how about writing it locally and then periodically running `rsync --append`?
-- If you're happy to invert the direction of control, how about running netcat on the logserver to connect to the producer?  `nc producerserver 5432 >> logfile`?
+* If you're happy to invert the direction of control, how about running `nc producerserver 5432 >> logfile` on the logserver?

 <!--